Canvas: Working with the DesignPLUS QuickStart Wizard

 Adding or Deleting additional content blocks with the DesignPLUS Sidebar

 The DesignPLUS sidebar is a more feature rich set of tools for visual design in Canvas.
-The sidebar will need to be used to add or delete additional template content or content blocks to a saved page.
+The sidebar can be used to add or delete additional template content or content blocks to a saved page.
 To access the sidebar, follow these instructions.
 If new to working with the sidebar, we recommend you review this Sidebar Introduction to start.

 1. Click the + tab in the sidebar